Fast charging: is it possible to charge an electric car in a few minutes?

 Despite significant progress, there are still some challenges to overcome.
 A small proportion of electric cars currently on the road are not compatible with ultra-fast charging technology.
 However, these are a small number of vehicles, mostly older models, whose batteries cannot handle such high charging powers.
 In contrast, newer electric car models, especially those equipped with next-generation batteries, are designed to take full advantage of the potential of ultra-fast charging.

-Another limitation concerns the deployment of ultra-rapid charging stations, which, although steadily growing, still remains limited compared to traditional charging stations.
+Another limitation concerns the spread of ultra-fast charging stations, which, although constantly growing, still remain limited compared to Charging Stations .
 This is particularly evident in rural or less developed areas, where charging infrastructure is still lacking.
-However, with increasing investment in e-mobility and the adoption of common standards internationally, the situation is expected to improve rapidly in the coming years.
+However, with increasing investment in the electric mobility sector and the adoption of common international standards, the situation is expected to improve rapidly in the coming years.

 One area of concern among consumers is the impact that ultra-fast charging could have on the life of electric vehicle batteries.
 Charging a battery at such high powers, in fact, can increase the internal temperature of the battery pack, accelerating its natural degradation process.
 This could theoretically reduce battery life, posing a potential long-term problem.